skiluvia/ai-case-study/README.md

 ## Overview and Origin

+Construction is tough work that is only getting tougher.
+With skilled workers retiring at a record rate, we lack the workers needed to build critical infrastructure.
+This workforce gap leaves the construction industry in a constant state of catch-up as the safety of our roads, the resiliency of our energy, and the growth of our economy take a hit.

+Built believes that autonomy is the answer to narrowing the workforce gap and building with the same force construction had in the past.
+Robotics in the hands of skilled workers will revolutionize how we build: safer, smarter, and faster.

-* BUILT Robotics (CANVAS) ia faily new company started in 2017.
-It is primarily focused on construction industry
+BUILT Robotics (CANVAS) ia faily new company started in 2017.
+It is primarily focused on construction industry.

 * When was the company incorporated?